FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Ablation Study

-To assess the value of synthetic data, we conduct experiments on our 3B model by removing generated samples utilized in each stage.
-Our results in Table \ref{fig:synthetic data} confirm that synthetic data significantly facilitate modality alignment and enhance performance in targeted downstream tasks.
-Specifically, incorporating synthetic data during Stage 2 training markedly improves performance on tasks such as MMBench, SQA, CVBench and MMVP.
+While our architecture provides substantial improvements, another key contributor to the SOTA performance is the use of synthetic data.
+To evaluate its impact, we conduct experiments by adding generated samples to training corpus.
+As shown in Table~\ref{fig:synthetic data}, synthetic data significantly enhance performance in targeted downstream tasks such as MMBench, SQA, CVBench, and MMVP.
+Notably, when combined with dynamic resolution, \modelname{}-X achieves even greater performance gains.